rei/rei-cedar-docs/docs/patterns/status-notifications/Readme.md

 Status Notifications inform users that something on the page has changed.
 These responses help users understand page processes, actions they have competed, additional options available, or actions still needing attention.
 Common examples include success and warning messages.

-Based on the information being communicated, status notifications can be persistent or transient.
+Depending on the information being communicated, status notifications can be persistent or transient.
 While it’s important to keep users informed when there is an update or status change, these notifications should not be page blocking.

 ## Persistent Status Notifications